 At Peter Sommer Travels, we are very excited to see this great idea finally becoming reality, and very curious to see it in action this year.
-Caria has long been one of the core areas on our itineraries (in 2013, we have 10 tours in the area, including Cruising the Carian Coast and our Gastronomic Cruise in Caria) and many of the ancient sites listed above are not just among the highlights of our tours, but also among our personal favourites.
+Caria has long been one of the core areas on our itineraries (every year, we run multiple tours in the area and many of the ancient sites listed above are not just among the highlights of our tours, but also among our personal favourites.

-Our programme includes (and has done so for many years) a Walking Cruise on the Lycian Way, combining the pleasure of cruising on a traditional gulet with the adventure of hiking selected stretches of that Track (as a 1-week or a 2-week tour).
-Who knows, maybe we’ll be able to invite you on a Walking Cruise in Caria before long…
+Our programme includes (and has done so for many years) a Walking Cruise on the Lycian Way, combining the pleasure of cruising on a traditional gulet with the adventure of hiking selected stretches of that Track (as a 1-week or a 2-week trip Walking and Cruising the Lycian Shore tour).
+Who knows, maybe we'll be able to invite you on a Walking Cruise in Caria before long...

 Until that's the case, check out the information available (a map and guide in English will be published soon), get your boots and backpack, and enjoy!